Jennifer Dobbins, Ph.D.

 To download a copy of the Faculty Report of Alleged Violation of Academic Integrity Policies Form, please go to Inside John Jay.
 (Policies and Prcoedures Compendium > Office of Academic Affairs > Faculty Services > CUNY General Faculty Affairs Policies > Acaemic Integrity Policy).

-For the complete text of the CUNY Policy on Academic Integrity and the John Jay College Policy on Academic Integrity, see the appendix of the John Jay Undergraduate Bulletin.
+For the complete text of the CUNY Policy on Academic Integrity and the John Jay College Policy on Academic Integrity, see the John Jay Undergraduate Bulletin.

 - Internet plagiarism